anebz/thesis/README.md

   * t h, both 0, then th:1. th:1, e:0, the:2
   * un:1 accept:3 able:3. acceptable has higher score than unaccept. if 2 chunks have same score, join the larger ones.

-### no space

-* results:
-  * **best results at num_symbols=500, with prec=0.621, rec=0.456, f1=0.523. visible at thres=0.7 specifically**
-  * at smallest threshold (0.3), recall=0.533 for all symbols, precision decreases for more symbols
-  * the bigger the threshold, the worse the recall. at thres=0.9, precision isn't bad.
-  * union score has very high recall, very low precision. makes sense, there's many-to-many alignment among words
-  * intersection score has very high precision, very low recall
-* we have no spaces so even f1=0.5 would be great. we'd be aligning words even if we don't know they exist. then we could go for more precision-based model or recall-based model. alignment w/o tokenization

 ## pipeline